 Appearance: It consists of a single stalk with a spathe (leaf kind of structure) and beautiful hollow spadix (pod/bud) inside.
-The colour of the spadix determines the stage of maturity/ development.
+The color of the spadix determines the stage of maturity/ development.

-*If you are in Mumbai some of the places where you will easily get this is in the Virar, Vasai, Palghar, Borivali, Goregaon, Dadar markets.
+*If you are in Mumbai some of the places where you will easily get this are in the Virar, Vasai, Palghar, Borivali, Goregaon, Dadar markets.

 Taste: It has a very earthy, meaty taste.
-Not everyone likes it since it’s an acquired flavour.
+Not everyone likes it since it’s an acquired flavor.

-Nutritional value: Not much literature is available about the nutritional content but it sure is high in fibre.
+Nutritional value: Not much literature is available about the nutritional content but it sure is high in fiber.

 Cleaning and usage: